-Installment loans are often used to fund larger purchases, such as a commercial vehicle or real estate.
-This allows a business to make its purchase without having to pay the total amount up front.
+Installment loans are often used to fund large, long-anticipated purchases, such as a commercial vehicle or real estate.
 Interest rates vary, with the lowest rates and best terms going to borrowers with the highest credit scores.

 Small Business Administration (SBA) Loans

-The Small Business Administration provides many useful resources to small business owners, and one of its most popular offerings is its affordable loans.
+The Small Business Administration provides many useful resources to small business owners, and one of its most popular offerings is its guaranteed loan programs.

 The SBA has set the guidelines for multiple lending programs that are offered through intermediary lenders, which could include banks, credit unions, or non-profit organizations.
 These guidelines keep interest rates low and terms favorable for borrowers, while the SBA’s guarantee on loan proceeds protects intermediary lenders.